 We have gone to great lengths to provide impartial reviews on this website.
 We encourage you to look through as many reviews as possible to determine which air hockey table may be right for you.

-Remember, we have only selected the best air hockey tables out there to showcase on this website.
+Remember, we have only selected the top air hockey tables out there to showcase on this website.
 If you see something on this website, you can be sure that it is value for money, providing you are the target market.

 We are constantly expanding our review listings, so if you do not see something that catches your eye today, feel free to return, as there may be a listing at a later date which is far more appealing.

 How To Play Air Hockey

 You got a table and you’re ready to play the hockey game?
 First, watch this short video by a former air hockey world champion about what are the basic rules of air hockey and how to play this fun and exciting game!